-In 1493 a monk from Montserrat accompanied Christopher Columbus to the New World, a trip that would ultimately serve to spread and perpetuate the worship of the Virgin of Montserrat.
+In 1493, a monk from Montserrat accompanied Christopher Columbus to the New World, a trip that would ultimately serve to spread and perpetuate the worship of the Virgin of Montserrat.

 During the Spanish Civil War (1936-1939) the monastery was emptied and used by the Generalitat government under President Companys.
-The revolutionary movements and religious persecutions in Catalonia led to the martyrdom of 23 religious figures related to the monastery.
+The revolutionary movements and religious persecutions in Catalonia led to the martyrdom of 23 religious figures linked to the monastery.
 The abbot fled and took refuge in the nationalist part of Spain until the monastery was liberated in 1939.

-Next time you are in Barcelona, learn more about the Catalan spirit by visiting the Montserrat Monastery.
+Next time you are in Barcelona, learn more about the Catalan spirit by visiting the enthralling Montserrat Monastery.